Skip to content

 All nolapse tokens follow this format:

-Total length: 44 characters (nlp_ prefix + 40 character body).
+Total length: 44 characters (nlp_ prefix + 40 lowercase hex character body).

 Example (not a real token):

-Tokens are case-sensitive.
+Tokens are lowercase-only.
 Store them as opaque strings — do not attempt to parse or decode the body.
+The raw token value is shown exactly once at creation time; the platform stores only a bcrypt hash and never the raw value.

 The platform validates tokens via: